karevn/reactbox/README.md

 }
 ```
 ##### download
   default: `null`

   Item download URL.
 Enables the download link at the top of the lightbox window.

+##### alt
+  default: `null`

+  Item alt description to be added as alt tag to the thumbnails and main lightbox
+  image.